wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 - **It’s vague.**
   Does blindsight let a creature "see" every detail (like color), or just know the positions of nearby creatures?
 - **It’s inconsistent.**
-  A bat’s echolocation and an ooze’s chemical awareness are lumped into the same mechanic, even though they work completely differently.
+  A bat’s auditory echolocation and an ooze’s chemical awareness are lumped into the same mechanic, even though they work completely differently.
 - **It ignores weaknesses.**
-  Echolocation should fail in Silence.
+  Auditory echolocation should fail in Silence.
   Air pressure detection should fail in windy conditions.
   Thermal detection (remember Infravision?) should be unidirectional.
   But blindsight flattens all these nuances into one catch-all.